connollydean/Markdwon-Tutorial/Partitioning.md

 ### Did it work?

 If everything worked fine and you received no errors then you can head down to the bottom of this page.
-However, if you're like me and this process did not go as planned then please read the next section.
+However, if you're like me and this process did not go as planned then please read the following section.

-## Understanding and Troubleshooting APFS
+## Partitioning with Terminal and Troubleshooting APFS

 ### Quick Backstory